New York State Route 208: Orange County

-From its southern terminus at a busy traffic light in Monroe, NY 208 quickly crosses U.S. Route 6 (US 6) and NY 17 and then stays in the shade of the southwestern corner of Schunemunk Mountain as it heads north to Washingtonville, remaining relatively straight through mostly wooded, undeveloped country with some views of the mountain.
+From its southern terminus at a busy traffic light in Monroe, NY 208 quickly crosses US 6/NY 17 and then stays in the shade of the southwestern corner of Schunemunk Mountain as it heads north to Washingtonville, remaining relatively straight through mostly wooded, undeveloped country with some views of the mountain.
 Round Hill Elementary School heralds the approach of the village.
 Shortly after entering Washingtonville, it intersects with NY 94.

 NY 208 crosses the village line rather quickly, going through some sharp curves as it enters more open farmland.
 Here, the highway also deviates from its northward course, heading much more westward as it picks up the headwaters of Moodna Creek and passes its source, the confluence of Otter Kill and Cromline Creek.
 Shortly afterwards, it again turns northward at the Sarah Wells Trail junction.
 Eventually the land surrounding the highway once again becomes more wooded and it goes through a short tunnel under the railroad tracks shared by Norfolk Southern and Metro-North.

 About a mile past the tunnel, NY 208 abruptly reaches NY 207 outside the hamlet of Rock Tavern.
 The two routes overlap for a hundred yards as they pass small Brown's Pond and a weir, then NY 208 once again turns left to go north alongside the pond, into some more open countryside.
 It passes the west boundary of Stewart State Forest, goes over a little-used rail spur, once part of the Wallkill Valley Railroad (WVRR) and then enters Maybrook, which it serves as the main street.
 A feature of this town is the large Yellow Freight terminal in its north end, continuing a tradition of importance in transportation that began with the village's origins as a major regional rail hub.